psrc/urbansim/psrc_parcel/data_preparation/README.txt

       into the outstorage.

 2. Copy the 'jobs' and 'buildings' tables into your cache directory (replace the existing ones).

+V. Create new non-residential buildings
+****
+1. Run a development location choice model.
+  - Use: python opus_core/tools/start_run.py -c psrc_parcel.data_preparation.config_buildings_non_residential

+2. Copy the resulting 'buildings' table to your cache directory (replace the existing one).

+3. Export the 'buildings' table to the database.
+  - Use: opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t buildings -d database_name

+VI.
+Assign buildings to remaining jobs
+****
-3. Estimate coefficients for home_based and non_home_based ELCM, using
+1. Estimate coefficients for home_based and non_home_based ELCM, using
    psrc_parcel/estimation/run_estimation.py
   - Uncomment the appropriate model in __main__
   - Set the appropriate cache directory in my_estimation_config.py

-4. Run the employment location choice model with the estimated coefficients in order to assign buildings to the remaining jobs.
+2. Run the employment location choice model with the estimated coefficients in order to assign buildings to the remaining jobs.
   - Use: python opus_core/tools/start_run.py -c psrc_parcel.data_preparation.config_jobs

-5. Copy the resulting 'jobs' table to your cache directory (replace the existing one).
+3. Copy the resulting 'jobs' table to your cache directory (replace the existing one).

-6. Export the 'jobs' table to the database.
+4. Export the 'jobs' table to the database.
   - Use: opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t jobs -d database_name.